Waltzing Matilda Copyright Status Who Owns the Copyright to Waltzing Matilda

 USA Copyright

-It appears that Carl Fischer Music falsely copyrighted the song in the United States as on original composition in 1941.
+It appears that Carl Fischer Music falsely copyrighted the song in the United States as an original composition in 1941.
 Since there was no challenge to this by anybody this copyright in the United States stands.
-The copyright in the US subsequently renewed by them.
-When the Australians used Waltzing Matilda in the closing ceremonies of the Atlanta Olympics in 1996 they had to pay royalties to Carl Fischer Music.
+The copyright in the US was subsequently renewed by them.
+When the Australians used Waltzing Matilda in the closing ceremonies of the Atlanta Olympics in 1996, they had to pay royalties to Carl Fischer Music.
 It just so happens that Carl Fischer Music is only acting as an agent.
-An agent for Allans Music in Australia and the royalties collected in the United States were remitted back to Allans Music in Australia.
+An agent for Allans Music in Australia, and the royalties collected in the United States were remitted back to Allans Music in Australia.
 Allans Music went into liquidation in 2012 and was bought by Australian Musical Imports.

 Conclusion